Rebuild or Restore?

 The rapid growth of the state and expanding government responsibility soon created the need for additional space at the Capitol.
 After several major expansion efforts and three-quarters of a century, issues arose concerning the structural integrity of the building.
 California had to make an important decision – rebuild or restore?

-APSE & East Annex
+Apse and East Annex

 Accomodating a Growing State Government

-Throughout its history, the California State Capitol building has experienced endless growing pains associated with the continual expansion of a prosperous state.
+Throughout its history, the California State Capitol building has experienced growing pains associated with the continual expansion of a prosperous state.

 1928 — Library and Courts Building

 By the early 1920s, California’s State Capitol building was nearly out of room and expansion was desperately needed.
 In response, an impressive structure was designed and built so the California State Library and Courts could be moved off-site.
-The exquisite building was completed and occupied in 1928 and part of the Capitol Extension Group located adjacent to the Capitol.
+The exquisite building was completed and occupied by 1928 and is part of the Capitol Extension Group located adjacent to the Capitol.
 This group also includes the architecturally similar State Office Building No. 1 and the fountain that sits between the two buildings.

 The building’s pediment and Neo-classical design complimented the Classical Revival style of the Capitol.
-The Library and Courts’ new home was designed by the San Francisco architectural firm of Weeks & Day.
+The Library and Courts’ new home was designed by the San Francisco architectural firm, Weeks & Day.
 At the time of construction, the building was widely regarded as the most beautiful in state government.
 Even today, the grandeur of the entrance lobby, its majestic murals, and a variety of attractive decorative features make this building exceptional.

 A Difficult Decision

 Since it became a state in 1850, California has grown faster than many nations.
-The Gold Rush in 1848, the transcontinental railroad expansion in 1869, and the 1950s post-World War II baby boom are just a few of the events that led to the rapid increase in California’s population.
+The Gold Rush in 1848, the transcontinental railroad completion in 1869, and the 1950s post-World War II baby boom are just a few of the events that led to the rapid increase in California’s population.
 Accompanying this increase was a struggle for change within the Capitol as the building became too small to house all of the state’s government.

 In 1949, the circular Apse on the east side of the building was demolished to make way for the East Annex.
 The East Annex was built to accommodate the expanding need for greater office space.